Jdeideh, Matn

 Jdeideh has an area of approximately 6 km^{2}.
 It is located in the northern suburbs of Beirut city that comprise Greater Beirut.
-The municipality is formed of three villages of Jdeidet el-Matn, Bauchrieh and Sed el Bauchrieh with a mixed ethnic Armenian & Assyrian population numbering around 160,000 inhabitants.
-Jdeidet el-Matn has five municipal council members, while Bauchrieh has nine, and Sed el Bauchrieh has seven.
+The municipality is formed of three villages of Jdeidet el-Matn, Bauchrieh and Sed el Bauchrieh, with a mixed ethnic Armenian and Assyrian population numbering around 160,000 inhabitants.
+Jdeidet el-Matn has five municipal council members, while Bauchrieh has nine and Sed el Bauchrieh has seven.

 Jdeideh is an important industrial zone and a significant location for commercial and banking activity.